augstudios/alerts/README.md

 	composer require augstudios/alerts

-Then, you will need to add the the `Alerts` service provider and facade for alerts to your application's configuration in `/app/config/app.php`.
+Then, you will need to add the the `Alerts` service provider and facade to your application's configuration in `/app/config/app.php`.

 	'providers' => [
 	    ...